The story of Mata

 2012

 The Kingsland Studios: on returning home to New Zealand we manage to score a commercial space for the business as a live-work space right in the heart of Kingsland.
-At the same time as we return, a work-on-site project turns up, so I am cycling on the daily to work as creative alongside a developer building a ‘cloud’ product.
-Soon after that comes a huge international project that is more like I used to deal with in larger companies.
-The website project scaled up significantly had time pressure, so I was able to bring on two ex-Terabyte colleagues Phil Bannister and Tracey Hemmingway to help work on the project with my client.
+At the same time as we return, a work-on-site product design project turns up building a cloud based retail system, so I am cycling on the daily to work as creative alongside a developer building a ‘cloud’ product.
+Soon after that comes a huge international big box retail project for Freedom that is more like I used to deal with in larger companies.
+The website project scaled up significantly and had time pressure, so I was able to bring on two ex-Terabyte colleagues Phil Bannister and Tracey Hemmingway to help work on the project with my client.
 International travel was back again but for work this time.
 Major project completed, along with other projects and game development in the long skinny Kingsland studio.

 2015